usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/_drafts/test-homework.md

       [![Screenshot]({{ "/images/github-homework-action-summary.png" | relative_url }}){: .is-400 }]({{ "/images/github-homework-action-summary.png" | relative_url }})

-      Github will often add other warnings here related to the Github Actions infrastructure.
+      GitHub will often add other warnings here related to the GitHub Actions infrastructure.
 You can usually ignore those.

   5. Click on the "Autograding" action for details on which tests passed or failed.
 There is a lot of output to scroll through here.
 For example: